Clinical trials: The phases

-At this point, the compound is tested mainly on a limited number of healthy subjects*, who may receive compensation and are under strict medical supervision.
+During Phase 1, the compound is tested on a limited number of healthy subjects*, who may receive compensation and are under strict medical supervision.
 The compound is tested over a short period of time.
-The purpose is to evaluate the product’s safety, how it evolves within the body, the tolerance threshold and adverse events.
+The purpose is to evaluate the product’s safety, how it evolves within the body, the tolerance threshold, and adverse events.

-Testing involves larger groups of patients.
+During Phase 2, the compound is tested in larger groups of patients.
 The purpose is to test the product’s efficacy and determine optimal dosage regimen.
-These studies are usually comparative: one of two groups of patients is administered the product whereas the other group is given a placebo.
+These studies are usually comparative: one group of patients is administered the product, and the other is given a placebo.

-Testing involves large number of patients, with the purpose of comparing the therapeutic efficacy of the compoundto a reference treatment (if there is one) or to a placebo (when there is no alternative therapy).
-Such studies are very frequently multicentric (i.e. involving many study centres).
-Generally, neither the patient, nor the medical profession are aware of what each patient is being treated with (double blind trial): this is to avoid any bias or prejudiced opinion on either side regarding efficacy or adverse events.
+A larger number of patients participates in Phase 3.
+The purpose is to compare the therapeutic efficacy of the compound with a reference treatment (if there is one) or to a placebo (when there is no alternative therapy).
+Such studies frequently involve many study centers.
+Generally, neither the patient nor the medical professionals involved are aware of what treatment is given to which patient (double blind trial).
+This is to avoid any bias or prejudiced opinion on either side regarding efficacy or adverse events.

 * Patients are recruited to phase I studies especially in cases such as cancer therapies.

-Once these 3 phases have been successfully completed, the resulting data, together with the results of preclinical testing, are collected to compose a registration file that will be submitted to public health authorities for license to market
+Once the three phases have been completed successfully, the resulting data, together with the results of preclinical testing, are collected to compose a registration file that will be submitted to public health authorities for license to market.

-During this phase, drug interactions can be listed and new galenic forms and therapeutic indication extensions can be developed.
+During this phase drug interactions can be listed, and researchers can develop optimized formulations and therapeutic indication extensions.